AliceGonzalez/Accessibility-Widget/README.md

 ## Credits

 This widget was originally created by Erik Olson, Meredith Wynn, and Robin Davis of the User Experience department at NC State University Libraries in 2021.
-It has been adapted and customized for GBC Ligrary Site by Alice Gonzalez, including theme color modifications and integration into the website.
+It has been adapted and customized for GBC Library Site by Alice Gonzalez, including theme color modifications and integration into the website.